grafana/mimir/pkg/scheduler/README.md

 in order to maintain the minimum connections to each available Frontend.

 Each of those Querier-Worker goroutines does full end-to-end data fetching and query processing.
-Because the Querier does not have a robust internal pooling, queuing, or rate-limiting mechanism, excessive concurrency can quickly cause issues as resource usage spikes in the Querier.
+Because the Querier does not have a robust internal queuing or rate-limiting mechanism, excessive concurrency can quickly cause issues as resource usage spikes and runs up against limits.
-The system has no ability to react to those queries stuck in the Querier other than waiting for completion, cancellations, or crashes.
+The system has no ability to react to those queries stuck or slowed down in the Querier other than waiting for completion, cancellation, or timeout.

-In contrast, a Mimir deployment of any size generally only uses 2 Scheduler pods, and the Scheduler currently does not utilize horizontal autoscaling.
+In contrast, a Mimir deployment of any size generally only uses 2 Scheduler pods, and the Scheduler does not utilize horizontal autoscaling.
 Each Querier can therefore maintain fewer connections to receive queries and is far less likely to experience issues with excessive concurrency.